Pabloo22/Reinforcement-Learning/Monte Carlo Methods/mus (card game)/game_rules.md

   player bets and nobody accepts their bet, this player takes one stone by way of “Deje” (not accepting the bet), which immediately counts towards the score of the game.

-* **Pairs and Mus**.
+* **Pairs and Game**.
 If, at the end of the partial game, all the players pass without anybody betting, the player with the best hand takes its corresponding value, adding these stones to any that may correspond to their partner.
 If a player bets and no one accepts their bet, a “Deje” stone is immediately taken, and at the end of the partial game the value of their hand is also taken, plus the value of their partner’s, even if their cards were worse than those of any other opponent.

-* **No Mus**.
+* **No Game**.
 If everyone passes and there is no bet, the one with the best Point (Punto) takes a stone.
 If a player bets Point (Punto) and nobody accepts, a “Deje” stone is immediately taken and another can be taken for the Point at the end of the game, even if this was inferior to another player’s Point.